-So I practise a changed outlook.
+So I practice a changed outlook.
 My normal human reaction will always be: Why has this happened to me?
 But now I say: This is for others.
 I move over within from my outlook to God’s.
 I may not in the least see how it is for others.
 It may be merely that my going through a tough experience with God fits me to share and show the way to others going through the same without God.
 Paul said he was comforted in all kinds of afflictions, so that he could share the secret of that same comfort with others in like afflictions.

 The point is the habit of always relating all things that happen to me to the meeting of some needs in others.
 It is the difference between frustration and opportunity.
 If I just see things as happening to me and I don’t know why, I am frustrated.
 I say, “If only things were different, if I hadn’t had that difficult past or this physical disability or family problem, I could be of some use,” then I am bogged down.
-But if I say, “God, you have sent this for some purpose, to minister somehow through me to some people in need,” then it is opportunity.
+But if I say, “God, you have sent this for some purpose, to minister somehow through me to some people in need,” then it is an opportunity.
 Life is then always an adventure of faith, never dull, never repetitious, always with some meaning round the corner.
 Let us get it in its total dimension–life’s only meaning is God and others.

 It helps us also to get it clear that everything that comes to us comes from God–what we call evil as well as the good.
 God, of course, is not the cause of evil, but deliberately directs everything for good ends.
 The Bible uses strong terms of “God sending” the unpleasant as well as the pleasant, and sending is a positive word, not just a passive permission (for many talk of the “permissive will” of God).